Monastery of St. Paisius, Safford: Monastery life

-The sisterhood is currently composed of about twenty sisters.
+The sisterhood is composed of about twenty sisters.
 There is a daily Divine Liturgy in the monastery, and the daily cycle of services is conducted primarily in English.

 To support themselves, the sisters publish spiritual texts, make prayer ropes, and offer to over 1000 guests who visit the monastery each year a fully stocked bookstore.
-They also labor in cultivating the earth and tending the monastery’s flock of purebred milk goats and other animals in order to be as self-sufficient as possible.
+They also labor in cultivating the earth and tending the monastery's flock of purebred milk goats and other animals in order to be as self-sufficient as possible.